 A philosopher who famously championed atheism for decades before publicly reversing his position, arguing that science pointed to an intelligent creator.

-Antony Flew was one of the most prominent intellectual combatants in the 20th-century debate over religion, known for his razor-sharp logic and willingness to follow evidence wherever it led.
-For over fifty years, he was atheism's most formidable philosophical advocate, publishing influential papers and engaging in public debates where his principle of 'following the evidence' was his mantra.
-In a stunning intellectual volte-face announced in 2004, Flew stated he now believed in a deistic God, largely due to arguments about the complexity of DNA and the fine-tuning of the universe.
-While he rejected revealed religion, his shift, detailed in the book 'There Is a God', sent shockwaves through philosophical and theological circles, becoming a defining case of a thinker publicly renouncing a lifelong stance.
+For over fifty years, Antony Flew was atheism's most formidable philosophical advocate.
+His principle of 'following the evidence' guided his influential papers and public debates.
+In a stunning intellectual shift announced in 2004, the English analytic philosopher stated he now believed in a deistic God, citing arguments about DNA complexity and the universe's fine-tuning.
+Born in 1923, Flew rejected revealed religion but detailed his change in the book 'There Is a God.'
+The shift sent shockwaves through philosophical and theological circles, becoming a defining case of a thinker publicly renouncing a lifelong stance.
+He died in 2010.

 1901–1927